Saturday, May 23, 2020

 Michelle writes in her bestselling book ‘Becoming’ about a lesson her mom taught when she was in first grade.
 A boy once punched her in the face.
 Her mom spoke to that boy and then told her daughter - “Michelle, the guy was angry and fearful but it had nothing to do with you.”
 This lesson came handy to Michelle when she was campaigning for her husband.

-Not letting another person’s actions change or influence you.
-Because most of the time It is not about you.
+Lesson 3 of leadership – Not letting another person’s actions change or influence you.
+Because most of the time it is not about you.

-Lesson 4 –
+Lesson 4 – Build a community.

-She says it is important for a leader to have a community.
-Here the community means a) a network of mentors that you build throughout your work life and b) the people who support you unconditionally – they can be anyone from your friends or family.
+• the people who support you unconditionally – they can be anyone from your friends or family.
 They help you navigate the many bumps in your journey.

 Now a few leadership lessons I learnt from my grandmom, my Dadi.
 My father has a humble background.
 His family was financially deprived and many times he studied his school lessons under the light of a lamppost.

 Today he is at the topmost level of his field.
-Like him the rest of his 7 siblings (yes my grandmom had 8 children), too are all well-settled in their respective lives.
+Like him, the rest of his 7 siblings (yes my grandmom had 8 children), too are all well-settled in their respective lives.
 Who made this possible?
 It was the leader amongst them - their mother, my dadi.

 She was a true leader who nurtured not only the lives of 9 other individuals including her husband through frugal means but also never forgot to take care of herself!